Google Analytics retargeting – one of the most effective (and indeed cost-effective) advertising tactics in the B2B marketing arsenal.

 Remarketing is a highly targeted practice in this regard, which is why it is such an effective B2B marketing tactic.

-What Is Google Analytics Remarketing and How Does It Work?
+What is remarketing in Google Analytics and How Does It Work?

 Already we’ve covered what remarketing is and how it works – i.e. through planting anonymous cookies into visitors’ web browsers and using them to serve up targeted ads on third-party websites.